cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 1. Add no-swizzle versions for Q and K as well.
 This is the most clear about what `partition_fragment` is supposed to care about--the unswizzled shape.
 It might read as a requirement, which it is not, but it is the most direct with its intention.
 2. Remove `sVtNoSwizzle`.
 It's not strictly necessary, and it introduces the underlying assumptions that we now know don't exist.
 I assume it was added because a debug print statement showed that the V fragment had a strange shape, which may cause confusion to developers.
 3. Change the swizzle pattern to `Swizzle<3,3,3>` for all relevant hdims.
 We can pair this with 2., which fully removes any shape inconsistencies.
-The swizzle pattern doesn't match the physical SMEM layout at `hdim=32,96`, but to be fair, neither using `kBlockKSmem=64` for `hdim=128`.
+The swizzle pattern doesn't match the physical SMEM layout at `hdim=32,96`, but to be fair, neither does using `kBlockKSmem=64` for `hdim=128`.

 The choice is ultimately up to you.
-I like number 3 since its the simplest and cause no shape inconsistencies, which is what I will use below.
+I like number 3 since it's the simplest and causes no shape inconsistencies, which is what I will use below.
 Let's refactor the code snippet we introduced in this subsection:

 ```cpp
 static constexpr int kBlockKSmem = (kHeadDim % 64 == 0) ?
 64 : 32;